-On Nov.
-3, Americans' clocks will fall back, and although you'll get an extra hour of sleep that morning, it also means it'll start getting dark out earlier.
-Aside from feeling bummed out when you leave work and the sun's already set, Daylight Saving Time (DST) could be affecting your brain in some pretty nuanced ways.
+This Sunday, Americans' clocks will fall back an hour, and although you'll get a smidge more sleep that morning, it also means it'll start getting dark out earlier.
+Aside from feeling bummed out when you look outside at 5 p.m. and the sun's already set, Daylight Saving Time (DST) could be affecting your brain in some pretty nuanced ways.

 If you've ever lived in a place that has long winters, you might be familiar with seasonal depression, though it can occur during spring and summer months too.
 People living with seasonal depression, otherwise known as Seasonal Affective Disorder (SAD), often experience depressive symptoms in relation to seasonal changes.
 And because DST ends in November when the weather gets colder and the days get shorter, the time change could compound those symptoms.

 "While no specific cause of SAD is known, studies have found some specific factors that could contribute to SAD," Dr. Katy Kamkar, PhD, C.Psych, a clinical psychologist at the Centre for Addiction and Mental Health in Toronto, tells Bustle.
 "For instance, the reduced sunlight might affect our biological or internal clock (circadian rhythm) that plays a role in when we sleep and when we wake up."